fuse-box/fuse-box/docs/introduction/about-plugins.md

 ]
 ```

 Here we start off by taking any `.sass` file, piping the contents into `CSSResoucePlugin` which extracts the resources and copies them into your dist folder, and finally `CSSPlugin` takes care of loading them, re-loading on HMR and much more.
-If you working with CSS, make sure that `CSSPlugin()` is the last one on the list.
+If you work with CSS, make sure that `CSSPlugin()` is the last one on the list.

 Certainly, you can specify a mask to capture required files.